danielyamamoto/SnakesAndLadders/README SNAKESANDLADDERS.txt

 5.- Dice class
 	Only has one method that returns a random number between 1 and 6.

+6.- Turn Class
+	Only has the actual turn in the game.
+Use a overload operator << to print the turn.

-6.- Player class
+7.- Player class
 	This class will be the special tile for the board and has a variables like name, position and previous position, also there are methods of get and set of the variables.

-7.- Game class contain a vector of players, one board and a dice.
+8.- Game class contain a vector of players, one board and a dice.
 	Here, It will be the logical system of the game.

 	I created in the constructor the vector of players because it's dynamic now!
 You can introduce your name like a string and the game will